A Top-Ranked Master's Degree for Sport Business & Administration

 - SES 602 Introduction to Research in Sport & Exercise Science (3)

 - SES 650 Financial Management for Sport Organizations (3)

 - SES 675 Sport Facility and Event Management (3)

 - SES 688 Legal Aspects of Sport (3)

 - SES 671 Fundraising & Development in Sport (3)

-- SES 692 Graduate Internship in Sport and Exercise Science (3 or 6) – designed to assist students in gaining experience in the sport industry and/or to bridge the gap between theory and practice.
+- SES 692 Graduate Internship in Sport and Exercise Science (3 or 6) – this course involves working on a professional project; designed to assist students in gaining experience in the sport industry and/or to bridge the gap between theory and practice.

 For full details, see the official program listing in the UNC Graduate Catalog.

 The UNC master’s program proved to be a tremendous asset to my growth within the Sport Administration field.
 The program not only teaches theoretical aspects of Sport Administration but more importantly teaches you how to utilize those theories in the field.
 Another great aspect is how they schedule the program with the working person in mind, allowing you to pursue the degree as you continue to work.